tauri-apps/tauri/tauri-updater/README.md

 The signature can be found in the `sig` file.
 The signature can be uploaded to GitHub safely or made public as long as your private key is secure.

+You can see how it's [bundled with the CI](https://github.com/tauri-apps/tauri/blob/feature/new_updater/.github/workflows/artifacts-updater.yml#L44)

 ## macOS

 On MACOS we create a .tar.gz from the whole application. (.app)